SynthSlayer/wallpaperlib/README.md

 # wallpaperlib
-Collections of my wallpapers for easy setup and sync across devices
+Collections of my wallpapers for setup & sync across devices.